bcgov/brms-rules/README.md

 ## How to Add a New File

 New or changed rules are managed through the [SDPR Business Rules Management System (BRMS) Application](https://brms-simulator-dev.apps.silver.devops.gov.bc.ca/).
+Follow [the instructions on The Hive](https://thehive.apps.silver.devops.gov.bc.ca/business_rules_engine/front-end?s[]=github) to add and manage rules.
 The BRMS Rules repository is used to manage the rules that are used in the BRMS Simulator.

-These instructions are provided in the event that you would like to directly add a new rule to the BRMS Rules repository.
+The following instructions are provided in the event that you would like to directly add a new rule to the BRMS Rules repository outside of the BRMS Application.

 ### 1. Select the Dev Working Branch